flo-compbio/gopca/docs/source/go_annotations.rst

     GO:0000813      GO      CC      ESCRT I complex MVB12A,MVB12B,TSG101,UBAP1,VPS28,VPS37A,VPS37B,VPS37C,VPS37D ...

 Each row corresponds to one GO term, where the first column contains the unique GO identifier.
-The second column is currently ignored by GO-PCA, and the third column contains the "domain" of the GO temr.
+The second column is currently ignored by GO-PCA, and the third column contains the "domain" of the GO term.
 Finally, the fourth column contains the name of the GO term, and the last column contains a comma-separated list of genes that are annotated with that term.

 Generating the GO annotation file
 ---------------------------------

 GO-PCA comes with an auxilliary script, named "`gopca_extract_go_annotations.py`", that can be used to generate GO annotation files as described above.
-The inputs to this script include the Gene Ontology (in "OBO" format), as well as species-specific GO annotation data from the UniProt-GOA database (in "GAF" format).
+The inputs to this script include the Gene Ontology data (in "OBO" format), as well as species-specific GO annotation data from the UniProt-GOA database (in "GAF" format).
 The command-line parameters of this script are described below.
 For additional documentation, please see the `extract_go_annotations` module and the `demos`.

 .. _gopca_extract_go_annotations.py: